unicef/publicgoods-toolkit/adoptability.md

 whiteboard.

-Here is a map drawn to identify stakeholders in the [Arches Project](https://archesproject.org/) -- the original was hand-drawn, but we cleaned up a bit for publication:
+Here is a map drawn to identify stakeholders in the [Arches Project](https://archesproject.org/).
+The original was hand-drawn, but we cleaned up a bit for publication:

 ![Ecosystem map for the Arches Project (https://archesproject.org/).](images/example-ecosystem-map-768x550.png)